GEOS-DEV/GEOS/src/coreComponents/python/modules/geosx_xml_tools_package/geosx_xml_tools/geosx_xml_tools_documentation.rst

 Usage
 =================================

-Pygeos can be used either as a command-line tool or be imported into a python script.
-Note: pygeos will be on your path if you are in a virtual environment.
+geosx_xml_tools can be used either as a command-line tool or be imported into a python script.
+Note: geosx_xml_tools will be on your path if you are in a virtual environment.
 Otherwise, it can be called directly from the bin directory of your python distribution.

 Command-line Example
 ------------------------------

-Pygeos can be called from the command line to process .xml files via the script.
+geosx_xml_tools can be called from the command line to process .xml files via the script.
 The following will read a raw .xml file, generate a processed version, and return the new file name:

-``pygeos input_file.xml``
+``geosx_xml_tools input_file.xml``

 Optional arguments include: